jpiaskowski/NHANES-vitD-depression-study/README.md

 ## NHANES Vitamin D Depression Study Analytical Files

-Analytical files for manuscript "Low Vitamin D Concentration is Associated with Increased De-pression Risk in Adults 20-44 Years-Old, an NHANES 2007-2018 Data Analysis with a Focus on Perinatal and Breastfeeding Status" by Hollingshead V, Piaskowsk JL and Y Chen (2024). **Nutrients**. *under review*.
+Analytical files for manuscript "Low Vitamin D Concentration is Associated with Increased Depression Risk in Adults 20-44 Years-Old, an NHANES 2007-2018 Data Analysis with a Focus on Perinatal and Breastfeeding Status" by Hollingshead V, Piaskowsk JL and Y Chen (2024). **Nutrients**. *under review*.

 ### Contents: